 Matthew Gemello, a corporate partner in the Silicon Valley office, is a member of Orrick's M&A and Private Equity group.

 A seasoned deal lawyer, Matthew guides global technology companies and their financial sponsors through transformational domestic and cross-border transactions.

-Prior to joining Orrick, Matthew was a partner at Baker & McKenzie, where he was chair of the firm’s North America corporate and securities practice and chair of its North America pro bono practice.
+Matthew leads our Global Corporate Business Unit and serves as acting leader of the global M&A and Private Equity practice.
+Prior to joining Orrick, Matthew was a partner at a global law firm, where he was chair of the firm’s North America corporate and securities practice and chair of its North America pro bono practice.

 Maxim Integrated Products in its acquisitions of Icron Technologies (2018), Volterra Semiconductor (NasdaqGM: VLTR) (announced deal value US$607 million) (2013), SensorDynamics AG (announced deal value US$166 million) (2011), Teridian Semiconductor (announced deal value US$315 million) (2010), Phyworks Limited (announced deal value US$72 million) (2010), and the storage products division of Vitesse Semiconductor (2007); the sale of MEMs business to Hanking Industrial (2016); the sale/outsourcing of its manufacturing facility in San Antonio to TowerJazz (2016); the sale of its smart meter/energy monitoring business to Silergy (2016), its capacitive touch business to Qualcomm (2015), its 12Gb SAS expander technology to PMC-Sierra (2012), and its digital video gaming business to GEO Semiconductor (2012); and certain confidential non-public transactions.